How to look for records of... Land and property requisitioned for war in the 20th century

 - Town and Country Planning Act 1944

-During the Second World War, a total of 14.5 million acres of land, 25 million square feet of industrial and storage premises and 113,350 holdings of non-industrial premises were requisitioned by the State.
-(First Report of the Select Committee on Estimates, 1947: House of Commons Sessional Papers 1946-47 (96) VI. ) The War Office alone requisitioned 580,847 acres between 1939 and 1946.
+14.5 million acres of land, 25 million square feet of industrial and storage premises and 113,350 non-industrial premises were requisitioned during the Second World War.
+The War Office alone requisitioned 580,847 acres between 1939 and 1946.
 (WO 32/16666, paper no 41A.)
-Land and buildings were requisitioned for an enormous range of uses, including battle training areas, airfields (both civil and military), mines, habitable buildings for persons inadequately housed, railways, oil pipelines, underground deep shelters, fire services, factories, schools, hospitals etc.
+Land and buildings were requisitioned for a very wide range of uses, including:

-The requisitioning of land for military purposes often seemed to conflict with another of the government’s principal objectives, namely the maximisation of food production.
-Much agricultural land was requisitioned, and while it was decided in principle that where an entire farm was given over to the military it should be excluded from the National Farm Surveys, the National Farm Survey records do contain incidental information about requisitioning (see below).
+The requisitioning of land for military use often seemed to conflict with the need to increase increasing food production.
+Much agricultural land was requisitioned, and while it was decided in principle that where an entire farm was given over to the military it should be excluded from the National Farm Surveys, the survey records do contain incidental information about requisitioning (see below).

-In 1939, the Minister of Agriculture and Fisheries was empowered to create County War Agricultural Executive Committees (CWAECs) throughout the country.
-These committees were empowered to control and direct agricultural production in wartime and, to that end, to take possession of land, and to requisition, inspect and enter property.
-The records of the CWAECs are in MAF 80 and are likely to contain information about the effect of military requisitioning.
+In 1939, the Minister of Agriculture and Fisheries was empowered to create County War Agricultural Executive Committees throughout the country.
+These committees were empowered to control and direct agricultural production in wartime and, to that end, to take possession of land and to requisition, inspect and enter property.
+Their records are in MAF 80 and often contain information about the effect of military requisitioning.

-After the end of the War, a number of provisions deriving from the requisitioning of land were made:
+After the war, a number of provisions deriving from the requisitioning of land were made:

 - Requisitioned Land and War Works Acts 1945 and 1948